Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Introduction

 \section{Introduction}

-The applicability of matrix-parametrized (adaptable) frugal resolvent splittings to finding the zeros of the sum of finitely-many maximal monotone and cocoercive operators which are composed with bounded linear operators remains an open question in recent literature \cite{aakerman2025splitting}.
-Our research develops a novel matrix-parametrized backward-forward-backward resolvent splitting algorithm which solves this problem when the bounded linear operators are selection operators.
-We prove the algorithm's convergence, and provide a matrix parameter selection framework which allows us to optimize the matrix parameters to meet a wide range of objectives.
-These include finding matrix parameters which allow decentralized parallel execution, maximize the algebraic connectivity of the splitting, or provide diagonal scaling for the operators.
-In numerical experiments, we show that accounting for the selection operator structure accelerates convergence while reducing memory use and communication.
-These experiments also show that designing the matrix parameters in light of the expected operator output provides even greater improvements in convergence.
-We conclude by outlining the applicability of the algorithm to stochastic programming, developing a beneficial decentralized splitting structure for the continuous relaxation of the multi-stage stochastic weapon target assignment problem.
+This research develops the Coupled Adaptable Backward-Forward-Backward Algorithm (CABRA), a matrix-parametrized algorithm which finds a zero of the sum of finitely-many maximal monotone and cocoercive operators which are composed with selection operators.
+By accounting for the structure imposed by the selection operators, CABRA permits a fully decentralized splitting in which only the information relevant to each operator must be provided.
+We prove the algorithm's convergence and provide a matrix parameter selection framework which allows us to optimize the matrix parameters to meet a wide range of objectives.
+These include decentralized parallel execution over arbitrary connected communication graphs and operator preconditioning via diagonal scaling.
+In numerical experiments with problems where the selection operators are not the identity, we show that CABRA converges faster, and uses less memory, than comparable forward-backward resolvent splitting methods, and in decentralized implementations it also reduces the amount of data exchanged between compute nodes.
+Our experiments also show that designing the matrix parameters as preconditioners in light of the expected operator output provides significantly faster convergence.
+We conclude by applying CABRA to a continuous relaxation of the multi-stage stochastic weapon target assignment problem, illustrating its use as a splitting method for stochastic programming, which frequently requires composition with a set of selection operators.